b-verify/b_verify-server-ads-usecase/mock-data/client-ads/info.md

-client adses will go here
+client adses will go here - these will be the datastructures actually storing the receipts.